openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 )
 ```

-The output of the script is the quantized model that can be used for inference the same way as the original full-precision model.
+The output of the script is the quantized model that can be used for inference in the same way as the original full-precision model.

 If accuracy degradation after applying the Default Quantization method is high, it is recommended to try tips from [Quantization Best Practices](@ref pot_docs_BestPractices) document or use [Accuracy-aware Quantization](@ref pot_accuracyaware_usage) method.